 About our clinic

-For children and teens with anxiety disorders, we provide full evaluation and the most up-to-date treatment options.
+For children and teens with anxiety disorders, the Child Development and Rehabilitation Center’s clinic provides full evaluation and the most up-to-date psychological treatment options.
 Our main focus is on children (and their families) who haven't responded well to other treatment plans.
 We also specialize in cases where anxiety treatment is complex because of other factors, such as developmental or medical issues.

 We are dedicated to providing the most advanced and proven anxiety treatments.
 We mainly use a specific Cognitive Behavioral Therapy (CBT) approach called Exposure and Response Prevention (ERP).
 This method is supported by the most up to date research.